2nd Corinthians Chapters 6 and 7– John Karmelich

 principal another way: Supposed we are

 "worried to death" about some serious situation in our lives.
-The situation is real and "touchable"
+The situation is real and

-through so much pain and suffering at the present time?
+we are going through so much pain and suffering at the present time?

 i)

-The answer is not to
+The answer is not

-feel "artificially happy" when things are going wrong.
+to feel "artificially happy" when things are going wrong.
 The idea is to share one's situations with

 other Christians to help with that suffering burden.
-The idea of Christianity is we all use our spiritual gifts to
+The idea of Christianity is we all use our

-help each other through whatever is that situation of the moment.
-We are to help comfort each other through
+spiritual gifts to help each other through whatever is that situation of the

-those tough moments in life.
+other through those tough moments in life.

 ii)

-In a sense, that is what
+In a sense, that

-of that happiness.
-What Paul wanted to
+his share of that happiness.
+What Paul

-lives.
-That means to share in their
+their lives.
+That means to share in

-burdens as well as their blessings.
+their burdens as well as their blessings.

 iii)

-To sum up this point,
+To sum up this

-"joy and happiness" is not based on circumstances.
+point, "joy and happiness" is not based on circumstances.
 It is based on our trust in God and our

 eternal salvation.
 That hope in God